Importance of the spectral gap in estimating ground-state energies: Introduction

 \section{Introduction}

+Several exotic phenomena in our world occur only at very low temperatures, most notably, those occurring in condensed matter such as superconductivity, superfluidity and the fractional and integer quantum Hall effects.
+Beyond these examples in condensed-matter physics, the low-energy physics of systems of several interacting particles is of interest in several fields such as particle physics, atomic, molecular, and optical physics, chemistry, and quantum computing.
+Accordingly, finding effective descriptions of ground states of many-body Hamiltonians is a very natural and important task in physics.

-In the last twenty years, in the field of quantum computing, several consequential results have come from the domain of Hamiltonian complexity (see Ref.~\cite{Gharibian2015}), an area of research at the intersection of quantum many-body physics and computational complexity theory.
+Given the prevalence and importance of this task, a natural question is that of the computational difficulty of solving this task in naturally occurring situations.
+Questions such as the hardness of solving a computational task belong to the domain of computational complexity theory.
+A good proxy for the difficulty of obtaining ground-state descriptions is the difficulty of solving a weaker problem, namely that of computing ground-state energies of many-body Hamiltonians.
+This question is studied in the domain known as ``Hamiltonian complexity'' (see e.g.\ Ref.~\cite{Gharibian2015}), an area of research at the intersection of quantum many-body physics and computational complexity theory.

 This area of research originated from Kitaev's result that the \textsc{LocalHamiltonian} problem, which is the problem of computing the ground-state energy of a local Hamiltonian, is \QMA-complete \cite{Kitaev2002} (we refer a reader unfamiliar with complexity-theoretic language to \cref{sec_prelims}).
-The complexity class $\QMA$ is the quantum generalization of $\NP$, where a prover sends a quantum state as a witness and the verifier performs a quantum computation to check the veracity of a statement and either ``accepts'' (says ``YES'') or ``rejects'' (says ``NO'').
-Kitaev's result may be viewed as an analogue of the Cook-Levin theorem \cite{Cook1971,Trakhtenbrot1984} in the setting of quantum constraint satisfaction problems.
-Despite the tremendous amount of progress in understanding the power of local Hamiltonians, many important questions remain, such as whether there exists a quantum analogue of the so-called PCP theorem \cite{Aharonov2002,Aharonov2009a,Aharonov2013} and whether there exist short classical descriptions of ground states of local Hamiltonians (see e.g., Refs.~\cite{Aharonov2002,aaronsonkuperberg,feffermankimmel}), among others.
+The complexity class $\QMA$ is the quantum generalization of $\NP$.
+Kitaev's result may be viewed as an analogue of the seminal Cook-Levin theorem \cite{Cook1971,Trakhtenbrot1984} in computer science, generalized to the setting of quantum constraint satisfaction problems.
+Despite the tremendous amount of progress in understanding the power of local Hamiltonians, many important questions remain, such as whether the task remains hard under less-demanding notions of approximation error \cite{Aharonov2002,Aharonov2009a,Aharonov2013} and whether there exist short classical descriptions of ground states of local Hamiltonians (see e.g., Refs.~\cite{Aharonov2002,aaronsonkuperberg,feffermankimmel}), among others.